Q: What is the Purpose of ODP?

 In the past, Region Camp lasted six days and involved more games.
 Camp duration and number of games were recently reduced because mental and physical fatigue became an issue.
 The camp has evolved into a format that features less field sessions and more lectures and presentations to reduce down time and educate the players on the needs and requirements of elite athletes.

 Q: How many players from Georgia typically make the region pools?

 A: Historically, around 30 percent of the players that attend region camp from Georgia make the region pools.
 Although there is no guarantee, and the numbers vary from year to year, on average, about 60 to 70 of the 200 or so Georgia boys and girls who attend region camp each year, get named to the region pools.

 From these pool players, around 20 to 30 make the region teams and 6 to 10 make the national pools in their age groups.
 This makes Georgia one of the top states in the country for success at placing players at the next level.

-A: Region Camp has many other benefits for all the players.
+A: Region ID Camp has many other benefits for all the players.
 It is a chance for players to challenge themselves and gauge themselves against the best in the region.
 Good players thrive on playing against quality opponents and Region Camp provides a competition level that is rare.